 - Online registration closed on May 23, 2022 for the June 7 Primaries, BUT did you know what CA has Same Day Registration?
 This means that you can register to vote in person at your polling location or at the County Clerk’s Office any day until election day.

 - Questions?
-Contact us if you have questions or contact the County Clerk office through their website or their physical office.
+Contact us if you have questions or contact the County Clerk office.
+Visit their website or their physical office.

 The SLO County Clerk office, located at: 1055 Monterey Street.
 San Luis Obispo, CA 93401 (NEXT TO THE FREEMONT THEATER) Phone: (805) 781-5088